desktop/desktop/docs/technical/syntax-highlighting.md

 ## Supported languages

-We currently support syntax highlighting for the following languages.
+We currently support syntax highlighting for the following languages:

 * JavaScript
 * JSON